Anti-Dilution Provisions in VC Transactions

 I’ve noticed that a lot of the search terms that land people on this page are probably people who are interested in learning about minority shareholder dilution, so I’ve written an article discussing that issue along with other corporate transactions that can hurt minority shareholders.
 If you're interested in anti-dilution in venture capital deals, keep on going.

 Anti-dilution provisions in venture capital transactions are protective clauses that prevent investors from unfairly losing ownership in a company.
 Dilution occurs when a company issues stock.
-This typically happens when a company seeks investment money, and issues stock in the company in exchange for capital.
-This is common in growth companies, and is known as financing "rounds".
+Dilution is a natural occurence in growth companies, but dilution which devalues the investor's ownership is what these provisions seek to protect against.

 Consider the following example:

 If, however, the new price of the stock devalued the company, a "dilutive financing" or "down round" would have occurred.
-If the same Series B were sold for $1.5 million, rather than $10 million, the new value of the company would be $4.5 million down from the initial $8 million, and the A round investor would only own 14.8%.
-As you can imagine, the investor is not as happy as they were in the above example.
+If the same number of Series B shares were sold for $5 million, rather than $20 million, the pre-money valuation would be $12 million (down from the closing Series A post-money value of $24 million) and the resulting post-money value of the company would be $17 million, effectively valuing the prior Series A investment at $4 million.
+As you can imagine, the Series A investors would not be too happy with their investment value shrinking in half.

 To take things to the extreme (of minority shareholder oppression and illegality) a dilutive financing can essentially devalue the prior investors of their investment in the company.
-If the new issuance of stock was for 100 million shares, rather than 4.5 milllion, and the price per share was $.01, then the B round investor would be contributing $1 million, and would now own more than 91% of the company.
-The A round investor's conversion rights to 2 million shares would now be worth $165,000.
+If the new issuance of stock was for 100 million shares, rather than 5 milllion, and the price per share was $.01, then the Series B investors would be contributing $1 million, and would now own more than 89% of the company, giving the company an effective pre-money value of $120,000.
+Ignoring other protections, the Series A investor's 4 million shares would represent < 4% ownership and effectively be worth $40,000.
 Definitely not happy.

-To account for natural devaluation of the company or intentional abuse, investors demand certain provisions be included in the amended charter (Articles of Incorporation or Certificate of Incorporation, depending on whether you are in CA or DE), as well as the Investor's Rights Agreement and other documents, resulting from a venture capital transaction.
-One of those provisions is the "Anti-Dilution Provision" and there are two well-known mechanisms: weighted average and full ratchet, though I rarely see the latter in term sheets.
+To account for natural devaluation of the company or intentional abuse, investors demand certain provisions be included in the amended charter (Certificate of Incorporation for Delaware corporations), as well as the Investor's Rights Agreement and other financing documents.
+One of those provisions is the "Anti-Dilution Provision" and there are two well-known mechanisms: weighted average and full ratchet, though the latter is not used much in conventional VC deals.

 Weighted Average (Broad-based)